 - Article title

-- Source (journal title, publication year, volume/issue, pages)
+- Source (journal/book title), publication year, volume/issue, chapter number, pages

 - DOI (Digital Object Identifier) if available | What is a DOI?